26 min read

 curl "localhost:9200/syslog-$(date '+%Y.%m.%d')/_search?pretty&size=5"

-You should see JSON output showing your security telemetry data has been indexed in Elasticsearch.
+You should see JSON output showing your security telemetry data has been indexed.
 If you see errors, check the troubleshooting section below.

 How to Configure Kibana for Real-Time Threat Detection